nystephens/react-portfolio/README.md

 # react-portfolio
-A portfolio page created using React
+A dynamic portfolio page created using React.